felixboehm/planda/README.md

 This is a **planning and specification repository**.
 Implementation repositories will be created as development progresses.

+## How to Use This Repository

+This repository is about **shaping the idea** of Planda.
+We welcome:

+- **Feedback** - Share your thoughts on the product vision and features
+- **Ideas** - Propose new features or improvements to existing concepts
+- **Use cases** - Describe scenarios where Planda would solve real problems
+- **Feature specifications** - Work on detailed specs for proposed features
+- **Concept work** - Explore design patterns, user flows, or technical approaches

+### Ways to Contribute

+1. **GitHub Issues** - Open issues to discuss ideas, questions, or suggestions
+2. **Pull Requests** - Submit PRs with concept work, new research, or spec updates
+3. **Discussions** - Engage in ongoing conversations about product direction

+All contributions help refine Planda's vision and prepare for implementation.

 ## Contributing

 This repository follows semantic commit conventions and PR-based workflows.
 See individual documents for contribution guidelines.